prasathmani/tinyfilemanager/README.md

 Setup of features (LDAP, syslog) is explained in the config.php file or the [Docker README](README-docker.md).

+The latest release was updated with the features of 2.5.2 version

 Remainder of original document:

 [![Live demo](https://img.shields.io/badge/Live-Demo-brightgreen.svg?style=flat-square)](https://tinyfilemanager.github.io/demo/)